 After the story, the kids got to make leaf imprints with crayons and create butterfly mouths out of pipe cleaners to take home.
 This was a very informative and interactive storytime!

 While you can nurse your baby anywhere at Pacific Science Center, the most comfortable spot may be their private nursing area.
 It’s located in the Just for Tots section, which is nice if you have toddlers and preschoolers.

 Another cool Pacific Science Center exhibit is their touch tank.
 It’s a great place for kids to see what PNW sealife feels like.

 They are currently in the process of creating a wheelchair-accessible touch tank, too!

 Want to watch a movie and feel good about yourself?
 Pacific Science Center has two state-of-the-art IMAX theatres.
 Proceeds from ticket sales support science education across Washington State.
 And if you are bringing small children, you can get booster seats for the theater.

 But, they don’t just show science-based documentaries.
-Pacific Science Center IMAX is also your best bet for watching the latest superhero movies.
-Avengers: Infinity War and Deadpool 2 are also available in IMAX.
+Pacific Science Center IMAX is also your best bet for watching the latest superhero movies or Disney films.

 Pacific Science Center Planetarium

 Planetarium tickets are included in your general admission ticket and you should take advantage.
 Seating is limited, so I recommend getting there early.
 They have 15-minute shows for preschoolers and 30-40 minute shows for guests ages 5 and up.

 What’s really cool is that all shows are live, meaning the presenter is able to modify the program based on the audience’s interests.
 Plus, you can ask questions!